MikeHopcroft/labyrinth/src/conversion/azure2/ISSUES.md

 * Top 2
   * Add ranges back to nodes
+  * Rename LocalIp to PrivateIp
   * Intergrate with converter console application
     * Smoke check with data/resource-graph-1.json
+  * Write design note
+  * Remove services.getInternetKey()
+    * The resource graph is the sole owner of this key
+    * The Internet service tag is another story
+  * Convenience function to initialize GraphServices.
-  * Rename LocalIp to PrivateIp
+  * Move Azure-specific symbols to dedicated Azure universe.
   * x Rename NodeKeyAndSourceIp to NodeKeyAndDestinationIp
   * x Remove NodeKeyAndDestinationIp
   * x Delete memoized conveter
   * x Rename types.ts to azure_types.ts
   * x Normalize casing in Azure Resource Graph type fields.
-  * Cherry pick PR #14
+  * x Cherry pick PR #14
   * x In convertSubnet(): // TODO: import IRules from './types', not '../types'
   * .
 Implement convertNIC()
     * x Extract commonality with convertSubnet() to a function.